What I found when I went to check what an AI agent had actually built.

 The output is fine, mostly.
 The agent built a working warehouse.
 The DDL is clean.
 The data flows.
 If I were grading the deliverable in isolation, it'd pass.
 The problem isn't the artefact — it's that the process that produced it is opaque.
 I have a database, but I don't have a record of the conversation that built it.

 In any other regulated discipline this would be unthinkable.
-A pharmacist doesn't just produce a drug; they produce a paper trail showing what was prescribed, what was dispensed, who checked it, and what was queried along the way.
+A pharmacist doesn't just produce a drug; they produce a paper trail showing what was prescribed, what was dispensed, who checked it, and what was queried along the way and when it was dispensed.
 A surveyor doesn't just produce a building; they produce signed evidence of every decision made on site.
 Financial services calls this accountability, and under SMCR it's not optional — named individuals carry personal responsibility for outcomes, which means they need evidence of how those outcomes were produced.
 The same logic applies in any regulated discipline where AI-assisted work touches outcomes that matter — healthcare, legal, pharma, critical infrastructure.
 The vocabulary differs; the underlying need does not.

 AI-assisted engineering, right now, has none of this.
 We have prompts that vanish into history, conversations that aren't logged, agent reasoning that isn't captured, and final artefacts whose origin is essentially folkloric.
 "Claude built it."
 That's not a chain of custody.
 That's a shrug.

 I've been sketching what the missing artefact actually looks like.
 I'm calling it a receipt, because the word does the work — it's evidence of a transaction, signed, dated, itemised, and reviewable later.
-Not a log (passive, decays into noise) but a deliverable in its own right (active, attached to a specific build, designed to be examined).
+Not just a log (passive, decays into noise) but a deliverable in its own right (active, attached to a specific build, designed to be examined and very much part of the development lifecycle when agentic aided development is involved).

 A useful receipt would capture: